conoroshea1996/Cook-Book/README.md

 I had classmates , family and friends check the website on various devices from phones,tablets and desktops no issues were reported back ect...

 #### Automated Testing
 This is a feature if more time was given I would of very much liked to explore further.
-Currently I have some very basic automated test that check if the page is loading or not.In the future as I gain more knowledge I intend to expand this much further to fully automate all the business logic such as test for checking if a recipe has been added etc...
+Currently I have some very basic automated test that check if the page is loading or not.
+In the future as I gain more knowledge I intend to expand this much further to fully automate all the business logic such as test for checking if a recipe has been added etc...

 ## Deployment